emmakatrinachan/361-Dosimeter-Dashboard/README.md

 https://YOUR_USERNAME.github.io/YOUR_REPO_NAME/
 ```

-4. Paste your ThingSpeak Channel ID.
-5. If the ThingSpeak channel is private, paste your Read API Key.
+4. The dashboard is already configured for public ThingSpeak channel `3431237`.

 ## Phone Location Upload